starry99/catbook/README.md

 ## Rationale

-I start to have the idea to have a personal webpage since four mouths ago.
-After the final exam and during the summer vacation, I finally get the time to make my personal webpage.
-This main purpose of this webpage is to use to put some notes of mathematics and physics written by me.
-Besides, I also share some personal favour on music, literature, philosophy, and so on.
-I will also share some life or thoughts on this website(If I am not so lazy!).
+In March 2023, I had an idea to create my own personal webpage.
+Finally, after finishing my exams and during the summer vacation, I found the time to complete it.
+The main purpose of this webpage is to share some notes I've written on mathematics and physics.
+Additionally, I'll be sharing my interests in music, literature, philosophy, and more.
+If I'm not feeling too lazy, I might also share some thoughts and experiences on this website!
 ##  theme-and-style

 I use the theme [catbook](https://github.com/starry99/catbook)